 Great - so can I put my money into an ISA?

 Ah, here's the thing.
 As you're limited to the amount you can put in an ISA – for the new tax year (6 April 2018 - 5 April 2019) it's a total of £20,000 – this is the maximum that can go in.
+Don’t forget, you can also transfer the money in from an ISA held elsewhere.

 Is there more than one type of ISA?